 If you’ve never seen a Mexican Hairless dog, you should know that, as the name suggests, these dogs have little to no hair at all and come with large erect ears.
-It makes them look quite ferocious but really, Xolos are curious and loyal dogs that get along quite well with children too because they are calm by nature.
+It makes them look quite ferocious and aggressive but really, Xolos are curious and loyal dogs that get along quite well with children too because they are calm by nature.

 Since they are hairless, you don’t have to worry about shedding or fleas which keeps grooming costs at a low.
 We’ll talk about that in detail in a bit.
 Mexican Hairless dogs are also referred to as Velcro dogs because they love to chill by your feet while you sit and follow you when you walk around the house.

 This is also a very intelligent breed of dogs which means they are easy to train which is just one of the many great things about having a Xolo as a pet.
 These dogs typically have a lifespan of 13 to 18 years.

 When the Aztecs were defeated by the Spanish in the 1500s, the breed numbers went down drastically.
 It did not go extinct thanks to the mountain-dwelling Indians but it stayed extremely rare.

 In 1956, the Mexican Hairless dog was formally recognised by the Mexican Kennel Club which revived interest in the breed.
 Today, it is known to be a loyal, calm, loving, clean and compassionate dog.

 They are also used as service dogs and therapy dogs which shows their range when it comes to performing duties.
 Now, let’s see what it takes to own one.